canonical/launchpad-manual/docs-developer/tutorials/creating-a-rock-build-using-apis.rst

 Fetch service
 =============

-If you want to use our fetch service for your builds, you can reach out the Launchpad team and ask them to enabled it for your recipe!
+If you want to use our fetch service for your builds, you can reach out to the Launchpad team and ask them to enabled it for your recipe!